Stock4 Rules

 A/C system components may be removed.

 Stock air intake/cleaner systems with regular filter only.
+Must be intact as from the factory with no holes or other modifications.

 Stock exhaust manifold only.
 May use straight pipe exhaust the same size from the manifold to the end.
 Must exit out from vehicle past driver.